-Hajia Yabawa L. Wabi is an accomplished and versatile individual with deep knowledge and experience in the Nigerian Public Sector.
-She has held various senior positions in different Nigerian Ministries and Parastatals and served with distinction as Minister of Finance from 2010 - 2011.
+Hajia Yabawa I. Wabi is an accomplished and versatile individual with deep knowledge and experience in the Nigerian Public Sector.
+She has held various senior positions in different Nigerian Ministries and Parastatals and has served with distinction as Minister of Finance from 2010 - 2011.

-She has demonstrated her sterling leadership attributes while serving as Permanent Secretary at the Ministry of Local Government & Chieftaincy Affairs Borno State, (2009 - 2010); Permanent Secretary, Ministry of Health, Borno State, (2007 - 2008); The Accountant General of Borno State (2003 - 2007), Director of Finance and Accounts at the Ministry of Works & Housing, Borno State, (2002 -2003) just to name a few.
+She has demonstrated her sterling leadership attributes while serving as Permanent Secretary at the Ministry of Local Government & Chieftaincy Affairs Borno State, (2009 - 2010); Permanent Secretary, Ministry of Health, Borno State, (2007 - 2008); The Accountant General of Borno State (2003 - 2007), Director of Finance and Accounts at the Ministry of Works & Housing, Borno State, (2002 - 2003) just to name a few.

-Hajia Yabawa is a Non- Executive Director at Unity Bank Plc.
-She is a Member of the Institute of Certified Public Accountants of Nigeria, The National Institute, and the Chartered Institute of Taxation of Nigeria, the Institute of Directors, and a Fellow of the Association of National Accountants of Nigeria.
+Hajiya Yabawa is a Member of the Infrastructure Concession Regulatory Commission, and a Non-Executive Director at Unity Bank Plc.
+She is also a Member of the Institute of Certified Public Accountants of Nigeria, The National Institute, the Chartered Institute of Taxation of Nigeria, the Institute of Directors, and a Fellow of the Association of National Accountants of Nigeria and an alumnus of Ahmadu Bello University, Zaria.